Anamul-Hoque37/dream-11/README.md

 # My Dream 11
 ### Live link: http://acidic-rod.surge.sh/
 ***
-## A brief description of my dream 11 project
+## A brief description of My Dream 11 project:

 The Dream 11 Project is an innovative, user-centric platform designed to transform the way fans interact with sports.
 This platform enables users to create their ideal team lineups, compete in fantasy leagues, and stay up-to-date with the latest stats, matches, and player news.
 Our mission is to bring fans closer to the game by providing an immersive experience that combines real-time data, strategic game play, and social engagement.

-## Used Technologies.
+## Used Technologies:
  * **React**
  * **Vite**
  * **Tailwind**